nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

   |                                             |                                       |
   +---------------------------------------------+---------------------------------------+

-Changing the type of random number generator to use is easy now
+Changing the type of random number generator to use is easy now:

   +---------------------------------------------+---------------------------------------+
   | NEST 2.x                                    | NEST 3.0                              |